 If you fill the small individual bottles then you will need to shake each bottle every day or so.
 That is a lot more work and make storing a little more difficult.

 You only need four things to make Vanilla Extract; Vodka, Vanilla Beans, a container and patience.

 There are many sources for Vanilla Beans.
-Buying them in bulk is a much better option then buying them at the grocery store.
+Buying them in bulk is a much better option than buying them at the grocery store.

-If you plan on using the vodka bottle you will need to pour some out before adding the vanilla beans.
+If you plan on using the vodka bottle you will need to pour some vodka out of the bottle before adding the vanilla beans.
 You will also have to measure the vodka so you know how many vanilla beans per cup of Vodka you will need to use.

-To make the extract simply measure the vodka and add 5 beans per cup of vodka in your container.
+To make the vanilla extract simply measure the vodka and add 5 beans per cup of vodka to your container.

 You can split the beans and leave them whole or you can cut them up in small pieces and add them to the jar.
 Either way will work.